Category: blog

 How to Make New Connections With Your Grandkids—Virtually

-As grandparents who live away from our two young grandchildren, maintaining a long-distance family connection is very important to us—and it can also be challenging for all.
-Knowing how busy both their family’s and our schedules are, finding a moment to connect with our grandchildren often falls into a small and spontaneous window of time.
+“We must understand that anything which animates the child is a help to his development.”~ Maria Montessori, The 1946 London Lectures As grandparents who live away from our two young grandchildren, maintaining a long-distance family connection is very important to us—and it can also be challenging for all.
+With both their family’s and our busy

 Create Rich and Lasting Grandchild Relationships With Practical Life Activities